-Robert has worked on a diverse range of topics and disease areas including: cardiovasular disease, oncology, diabetes and pre-term labour.
-He has also been involved in reviewing new product applications for the Scottish Medicines Consortium (SMC).
+Robert has worked on a diverse range of topics and disease areas including: cardiovascular disease, oncology, diabetes and pre-term labour.
+He is also involved in reviewing new product applications for the Scottish Medicines Consortium (SMC).

 The focus of Robert's PhD is on the implementation of health technologies and how, by considering implementation early within the HTA evaluation process, we can ensure that promising health tehcnologies are effectively translated from research findings into routine clinical practice.

 If you would like to discuss collaboration or project supervision, please feel free to contact Robert via e-mail or Twitter (@robheggie1).